uclahs/surface/README.md

 ## Modules you need to run the theme

-* [Components](https://www.drupal.org/project/components): This module is needed to create theme namespaces to include/nest components.
+* [Components](https://www.drupal.org/project/components): This module is needed to create theme namespaces to include/nest components in Drupal.

-## Useful commands
+## Running the project

 There are several custom npm commands that allows developers to build and run different tasks during and after development.
 These commands can be found in `package.json`.
 The most common ones to use include:

+* `npm run build`: This is the "do it all" command which runs `vite build` and `storybook build -o storybook`.
+In addition to building your FE environment, it also generates a static version of Storybook for prodcution release (`storybook` directory).
+Run this command for a full project build including prod.

 * `npm run watch`: This will run both `vite build --watch` and `stroybook dev -p 6006`.
 This is the most common command to run while using Surface for development.
 Among the task configured in `vite.config.js`, you will find:

   * Cleaning out the `dist` folder to ensure a there are fresh files each time.
   * Linting (CSS and JS) files to ensure code standards are met.
-  * Copying static assets such as images to the `dist` folder.
   * Watching for changes to CSS, JS and Images and compiling them if needed.
   * Recrusively globbing through all CSS and JS files within the source directory.

-* `npm run build`: This is the command that runs `vite build` and `storybook build -o storybook` which compiles the theme and generates a static version of Storybook for prodcution release.

 ## Design system